ZhengzheYang/sd-for-vm-telemetry/samples/README.md

 ### Add Cluster Role to Prometheus
-In order for the Prometheus to read workload entries and update the config map, we need to add cluster role to the prometheus configuration.
-We need get, watch and list for workload entries, and write access to config maps.
+In order for the Prometheus to read workload entries and update the config map, we need to add cluster roles to the prometheus configuration.
+We need `get`, `watch` and `list` for workload entries, and write access to config maps.
 ```yaml
 - apiGroups: